 The edge formwork shall be constructed ensuring that the requirements of NZS 3109:1997 "Concrete Construction" are adhered to.
 The formwork shall be adequately supported and braced to prevent any buckling or warping.
 If the wall is to be constructed in masonry veneer, formwork for a masonry veneer rebate should be adequately fixed to the perimeter formwork.

 Thorough cleaning of re-useable formwork and the use of release agents enhances the life and performance of formwork and maintains a quality surface finish.

-3.8 Laying the Pods and Spacers
+3.8 Laying insulation, Pods, HotEdge[®], and spacers